General

 Author

-George Siosi Samuels"Digital Wayfinder."
-Entrepreneur, innovator, explorer.
-Background in community, culture, and emerging tech.
+Author: George Siosi SamuelsThe "Digital Wayfinder."
+Systems entrepreneur, cultural innovator, and conscious explorer.
+Career spanning community, culture, and emerging tech.
 Secured Slack's first enterprise customer for Asia Pacific; scaled Bitcoin communities (before the hype); and introduced blockchain to a micro-nation.
 Last investor: famed VC, Tim Draper.
-Now on a mission to upgrade human cognition through the advancement of conscious tech.Learn more
+Now on a mission to upgrade human cognition through the advancement of conscious tech.Learn more about me

 Author

-George Siosi Samuels"Digital Wayfinder."
-Entrepreneur, innovator, explorer.
-Background in community, culture, and emerging tech.
+Author: George Siosi SamuelsThe "Digital Wayfinder."
+Systems entrepreneur, cultural innovator, and conscious explorer.
+Career spanning community, culture, and emerging tech.
 Secured Slack's first enterprise customer for Asia Pacific; scaled Bitcoin communities (before the hype); and introduced blockchain to a micro-nation.
 Last investor: famed VC, Tim Draper.
-Now on a mission to upgrade human cognition through the advancement of conscious tech.Learn more
+Now on a mission to upgrade human cognition through the advancement of conscious tech.Learn more about me

-Join the "It Will Come" Newsletter.
-Receive my weekly brief on the patterns and signals I'm watching across tech, culture, consciousness, and more.
-Learn to 'see sharp' and build with clarity.
+Receive my weekly newsletter on the patterns + signals I'm watching across tech, culture, consciousness, and more.
+Learn to see sharp, build in alignment, and stay ahead with each new trend or tech wave.
+Through patience and persistence, it will come.

-Join the "It Will Come" Newsletter.
-Receive my weekly brief on the patterns and signals I'm watching across tech, culture, consciousness, and more.
-Learn to 'see sharp' and build with clarity.
+Receive my weekly newsletter on the patterns + signals I'm watching across tech, culture, consciousness, and more.
+Learn to see sharp, build in alignment, and stay ahead with each new trend or tech wave.
+Through patience and persistence, it will come.

-Join the "It Will Come" Newsletter.
-Receive my weekly brief on the patterns and signals I'm watching across tech, culture, consciousness, and more.
-Learn to 'see sharp' and build with clarity.
+Receive my weekly newsletter on the patterns + signals I'm watching across tech, culture, consciousness, and more.
+Learn to see sharp, build in alignment, and stay ahead with each new trend or tech wave.
+Through patience and persistence, it will come.

-Digital Wayfinder.
-Cultural Explorer.
-Conscious Technologist.
-Bridging gaps between the technical and non-technical.
-From code, to culture, to consciousness.
+Digital Wayfinder, Cultural Explorer & Conscious Technologist.
+Bridging digital divides: from code, to culture, to consciousness.

 © Copyright 2025 George (Siosi) Samuels

-Digital Wayfinder.
-Cultural Explorer.
-Conscious Technologist.
-Bridging gaps between the technical and non-technical.
-From code, to culture, to consciousness.
+Digital Wayfinder, Cultural Explorer & Conscious Technologist.
+Bridging digital divides: from code, to culture, to consciousness.

 © Copyright 2025 George (Siosi) Samuels

-Digital Wayfinder.
-Cultural Explorer.
-Conscious Technologist.
-Bridging gaps between the technical and non-technical.
-From code, to culture, to consciousness.
+Digital Wayfinder, Cultural Explorer & Conscious Technologist.
+Bridging digital divides: from code, to culture, to consciousness.

 © Copyright 2025 George (Siosi) Samuels